seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **HECTOR**
 O, you, my lord? by Mars his gauntlet, thanks!
 Mock not, that I affect the untraded oath;
-Your quondam wife swears still by Venus’ glove:
+Your quondam wife swears still by Venus' glove:
-She’s well, but bade me not commend her to you.
+She's well, but bade me not commend her to you.

 **MENELAUS**
-Name her not now, sir; she’s a deadly theme.
+Name her not now, sir; she's a deadly theme.

 **HECTOR**
 O, pardon; I offend.